term7/RaspberryPi-USB-Privacy-Gadget/README.md

 In this tutorial, we’ll use a *WireGuard* configuration file named `term7.wireguard.conf`.
 Replace this filename with your own wherever it appears.

-Since we have disabled root login, we’ll need to copy the configuration file to your non-root user account on the Raspberry Pi.On your Mac, open a terminal and run:
+Since we have disabled root login, we’ll need to copy the configuration file to your non-root user account on the Raspberry Pi.
+On your Mac, open a terminal and run:

 ```
 scp -P 6666 ~/Desktop/wireguard-export/term7.wireguard.conf term7@192.168.77.1:/home/term7/